JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 **Setting an observable (pinning).** For the chain to close, a formula has to be allowed to set `y` — an *observable*, a quantity the model defines through an equation rather than storing it as a state.
 NetworkDynamics permits this and calls it *pinning*.
 A pinned value is only a stepping stone used while the formulas run; it is not stored on the component.
 Afterwards it is checked for consistency: the observable is recomputed from the solved state and must agree with what was pinned, otherwise you get a warning (and usually a failing residual).
 A plain default sitting on an observable is never used this way — pinning is a deliberate act of a formula, not ambient data.

 **Guesses do the same, more softly.** A `GuessFormula` can drive the very same backward chain, but its values land among the *guesses*: they seed the solver near the right operating point without committing to it, and are never consistency-checked.
 That makes back-computing guess formulas a safe default to sprinkle throughout a model library — spell the whole backward chain as guesses and initialization simply starts close to the answer.
 Wherever you *do* know an exact value (a default, or an `InitFormula` pin), it takes precedence over the guessed one.
+The guess-side spellings mirror the init side exactly: the `guessf` variable option next to a declaration, and [`set_guessf`](@ref) to attach a rule from outside — see below.

 #### Initialization Constraints (`InitConstraint`)